-Home Builders Federation The information shown in Table 5 of Appendix 2 is misleading because the Wrexham LDP is a preferred strategy stage, it is not adopted so these rates are based on an old UDP plan.
+Home Builders Federation for requiring affordable housing may affect delivery of small sites.
+Supports the 15-20% flexibility referred to in bullet point 3 in para 4.8 of Appendix 2.
+Noted No change Home Builders Federation Does not agree with para 4.9 of Appendix 2 and are not aware of such and argument having been used before at LDPs and certainly at not such an early stage in the plan.
+Such and argument has not been used in the recent Cardiff and ongoing Vale of Glamorgan LDPs which are delivering similar numbers in similar timescales.
+The Flintshire Plan will not be adopted for a number of years and this is considered adequate time for the industry to plan for the housing delivery required by both the Flintshire Plan and the plans of adjoining authorities.
 Not accepted.
+The text is not saying that the development industry cannot deliver sub regional housing requirements but merely questioning this in view of the quantums of development over broadly the same time period within three neighbouring County's.
+No change Home Builders Federation The information shown in Table 5 of Appendix 2 is misleading because the Wrexham LDP is a preferred strategy stage, it is not adopted so these rates are based on an old UDP plan.
+Not accepted.
 Table 5 includes the most up to date figures from Wrexham and CWAC, given the stages that their respective plans reached.
-No change Home Builders Federation Does not agree that 'a lack of land availability has curtailed completions'.
+No change Home Builders Federation Does not agree that 'a lack of land availability has curtailed Noted.
+No change completions'.
 It is not simply about the availability of land, the issue is wider and includes: is the land available in the right locations?
 Is it viable taking account of the Council's policies and other factors which affect site viability?
-Noted.
-No change Queteinskility Appreinst Sustainability Appraisal Natural Resources Wales In general agreement with the Noted No change Sustainability Appraisal of Strategic Options and note that opportunities exist for appropriate forms of mitigation or avoidance to be applied to development schemes to ensure no detrimental impact on the environment and that NRW can comment further on these as the Plan progresses and includes more detailed information.
-Clwyd Powys Archaeological Trust Welcomes the publication of the strategic options and, broadly supports their aims and consequently makes no objection or adverse comment.
-However raises a concern relating to the Noted quality of the Sustainability Appraisal.
-PASS ON TO ARCADIS
+Sustainability Appraisal Natural Resources Wales In general agreement with the Sustainability Appraisal of Strategic Options and note that opportunities exist for appropriate forms of mitigation or avoidance to be applied to development schemes to ensure no detrimental impact on the environment and that NRW can comment further on these as the Plan progresses and includes more detailed information.
+Noted No change Clwyd Powys Archaeological Trust Welcomes the publication of the strategic options and, broadly supports their aims and consequently makes no objection or adverse comment.
+However raises a concern relating to the quality of the Sustainability Appraisal.
+The Appraisal of Options appears to make no mention Noted PASS ON TO ARCADIS